nikkibudeanu/heredo/README.md

 + I have used CodePen for inspiration for many of my features.

-The one below is for the text animation on the home page, in the shop section. https://codepen.io/sebastian-szyja/pen/QWwxZEq
+The one below is for the text animation on the home page, in the shop section.<br>
+https://codepen.io/sebastian-szyja/pen/QWwxZEq